Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 # Styling Components
-Tizen 6.5 introduce two new methods for styling components derived from `View` object:
+Tizen 6.5 introduces two new methods for styling components derived from the `View` object:
-  * `ViewStyle`: designed for simple themes
+  - `ViewStyle`: designed for simple themes
-  * XAML file : designed for advanced themes, changed in runtime, shared between applicaitons
+  -  XAML file: designed for advanced themes, styles change in runtime and can be shared between the applications

 # Basic themes
-Basic styling of NUI components is based on the `ViewStyle` class and its derivatives. `ViewStyle` defines an attributes and stores its values.
-Below is a list of most common attributes:
+The basic styling of NUI components is based on the `ViewStyle` class and its derivatives. `ViewStyle` defines attributes and stores their values.

+The following is a list of the most common attributes:
-* name
+- name
-* state
+- state
-* sub state
+- sub state
-* position
+- position
-* scale
+- scale
-* orientation
+- orientation
-* padding
+- padding

-You can find all attributes and details in: [ViewStyle attributes](https://github.com/Samsung/TizenFX/blob/master/src/Tizen.NUI/src/public/BaseComponents/Style/ViewStyle.cs)
+You can find all the attributes and their details in [ViewStyle attributes](https://github.com/Samsung/TizenFX/blob/master/src/Tizen.NUI/src/public/BaseComponents/Style/ViewStyle.cs) page.

-In addition, components may be in the following states, for which styles can also be defined:
+In addition, styles can also be defined for the components with following states:
-* Normal
+- Normal
-* Focused
+- Focused
-* Disabled
+- Disabled
-* Selected
+- Selected
-* Pressed
+- Pressed
-* DisabledFocused
+- DisabledFocused
-* SelectedFocused
+- SelectedFocused
-* DisabledSelected
+- DisabledSelected

-The NUI also defines the ViewStyle derived classes for components:  `ImageView`, `TextLabel` and `TextField`
+The NUI also defines the `ViewStyle` derived classes for components such as  `ImageView`, `TextLabel` and `TextField`:

 ```csharp
 ImageViewStyle swtichImageStyle = new ImageViewStyle